PRMS-Python/PRMS-Python/docs/source/index.rst

 Usage
 -----

+..
    If you want to dive right in, modify some parameters and run some scenarios, go on to the :doc:`cli` page.
 There you'll learn how to run `prmspy`, the command-line interface to the PRMS-Python tools.

-If instead you would rather get acquainted with the Python API for direct use, see the :doc:`tutorial` page for usage recipes and examples, and consult the :doc:`api` for more details.
-More examples and in depth documentation can be found in the Jupyter notebooks found in the notebooks directory in the PRMS-Python package.
+We recommend getting acquainted with the Python API by reading and applying some examples and recipes found in the :doc:`tutorial` page, and consult the :doc:`api` for more details.
+More examples, basic and advanced workflows, and in depth documentation can be found in the Jupyter notebooks found in the `notebooks directory <https://github.com/PRMS-Python/PRMS-Python/tree/master/notebooks>`_ in the PRMS-Python package.

-Happy coding, y'all!

 .. toctree::